VHDL/PoC/docs/References/Database.rst

 interpolated by the ExtendedConfigParser.
 See `Value Interpolation`_ and `Node Interpolation`_ for more details.

-Sections can have a default section called ``PREFIX.DEFAULT``.
+Sections can have a default section called ``DEFAULT``.
 Options not found in a normal section are looked up in the default section.
 If found, the value of the matching option name is the lookup result.

 .. rubric:: Example